VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the VW ID.4 offers distinct more room – 543 L compared to 434 L. That’s a difference of about 109 L.
+Looking at boot space, the VW ID.4 offers noticeably more boot space – 543 L compared to 434 L. That’s a difference of about 109 L.

-In maximum load capacity, the VW ID.4 performs slight better – up to 1575 L, which is about 108 L more than the Peugeot 2008.
+For maximum load capacity, the VW ID.4 offers barely more capacity – up to 1,575 L, about 108 L more than the Peugeot 2008.

-When it comes to payload, VW ID.4 somewhat takes the win – 551 kg compared to 447 kg.
+When it comes to payload, the VW ID.4 carries somewhat more – 551 kg compared to 447 kg.
 That’s a difference of about 104 kg.

 Who wins the race in the data check?